-Once you have begun collecting the above supporting documents, you must fill out your personal information on the following three forms provided by the Japanese embassy and consulates:
+Once you have begun collecting the above-supporting documents, you must fill out your personal information on the following three forms provided by the Japanese embassy and consulates:

 Grab your Canadian passport and fill in your personal information.
-For the“Name and address of hotels or persons with whom applicant intends to stay” section, try your best to fill this out with an address of where you will be staying, even if it is only where you will be staying for the initial period of your time in Japan.
+For the“Name and address of hotels or persons with whom the applicant intends to stay” section, try your best to fill this out with an address of where you will be staying, even if it is only where you will be staying for the initial period of your time in Japan.

 Fill in this form with your employment history and your previous experience in Japan.
 Some consulates do not require you to complete this form.
 In that case, submitting your professional resume is acceptable.

 Do some research on Japan so you have an idea of the regions and cities you would like to visit as well as the activities you want to do.
-It is understandable that you may be traveling and working various jobs, so instead define what you intend to do for work.
+It is understandable that you may be travelling and working various jobs, so instead define what you intend to do for work.

-As part of Stepabroad’s Japan Send Off Package, our team will help you fill out these three forms in the correct way that Japanese officials require.
+As part of Stepabroad’s Japan Send-Off Package, our team will help you fill out these three forms in the correct way that Japanese officials require.